KatsutoshiOtogawa/ubi_devcontainer/README.md

 devcontaienr features that I am not willing to support, but　debian distributions work at a high rate without any particular thought.

-I may support non-debian OSs if there is demand for them.
+I may support non-debian OS destiributions if there is demand for them.